top of page

 Philip was soon performing around the UK, and at 13 played for the first time as a soloist with an orchestra.
 He has performed as a member of several ensembles and orchestras, in venues including the Bridgewater Hall, the Royal Festival Hall, Manchester Cathedral, Chester Cathedral and St George's Chapel at Windsor Castle.

 Philip plays a violin made in the year 1750, by a German luthier named Sebastian Klotz.
-Alongside his passion for the violin, he also enjoys playing the piano.
+Alongside his passion for the violin, he also enjoys the piano.

 Beyond music, Philip is a keen filmmaker.
 His short film Pong tells the story of a ping pong ball that comes to life and goes on an adventure.
 The film won a BBC competition and was awarded an official 'U' certificate.
 Watch it here.